 Now, why do I keep referring to Israel and the Jews as the Children of Jacob?

-The simplest reason is that this is my response to those who teach Replacement Theology.
-They claim that every reference to Israel in the Bible is now pointed right at them – at Christians.
+The simplest reason is that this is the correct response to those who teach Replacement Theology.
+Replacement theologians claim that every reference to Israel in the Bible is now pointed right at them – at Christians.
 That is a patently illogical position, but many Christians still hold this idea.
-So, it helps a bit in clarifying my point, when I refer to the physical descendants of Israel as the children of Jacob – as the Bible also does, many times.
-However, there is a far deeper reason for referring to them as The Children of Jacob.
+So, it helps a bit in clarifying my point, when I refer to the physical descendants of Israel as the children of Jacob – just as the Bible also does, many times.
+However, there is a far deeper, more spiritual reason for referring to them as The Children of Jacob.

 When Jacob left his father and mother and went into exile, he was not a follower of God.
 That might surprise you, so I hope that you were sitting down when I said that.
 But, it’s true.
 To put it in Christian terms…